 The international market opportunity for Enterprise AI software is large and growing, and we believe there is a significant opportunity to continue to grow our international customer base.
 We believe that the demand for our C3 AI Software will continue growing as international awareness of the benefits of digital transformation and Enterprise AI software grows.
 We plan to continue to make investments to expand geographically by increasing our direct sales team in international markets and supplementing the direct sales effort with strategic partners to significantly expand our reach and market coverage.
-We derived approximately 15% and 21% of our total revenue for the three months ended July 31, 2023 and 2022, respectively, from international customers.
+We derived approximately 17% and 23% of our total revenue for the three months ended October 31, 2023 and 2022, respectively, and 16% and 22% of our total revenue for the six months ended October 31, 2023 and 2022, respectively, from international customers.